2025 CS Denis Ten Memorial Challenge

-The 2025 CS Denis Ten Memorial Challenge is a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Denis Ten Foundation and the Kazakhstan Skating Union, and the seventh event of the 2025–26 ISU Challenger Series.
+The 2025 Denis Ten Memorial Challenge was a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Denis Ten Foundation and the Kazakhstan Skating Union, and the seventh event of the 2025–26 ISU Challenger Series.
 It was held at the Halyk Arena in Almaty, Kazakhstan, from 1 to 4 October 2025.
 Medals were awarded in men's singles, women's singles, and ice dance, and skaters earned ISU World Standing points based on their results.
 Mikhail Shaidorov of Kazakhstan won the men's event, Lee Hae-in of South Korea won the women's event, and Diana Davis and Gleb Smolkin of Georgia won the ice dance event.

 Background

-The Denis Ten Memorial Challenge is named in honor of Denis Ten, a former figure skater who competed internationally for Kazakhstan.
-He was the 2014 Winter Olympic bronze medalist, a two-time World Championship medalist (silver in 2013; bronze in 2015), the 2015 Four Continents champion, and a nine-time Kazakh national champion.
+The inaugural edition of the Denis Ten Memorial Challenge was held in 2019 in Almaty.
+The competition is named in honor of Denis Ten, a former figure skater who competed internationally for Kazakhstan.
+He was the 2014 Winter Olympic bronze medalist, a two-time World Championship medalist, and the 2015 Four Continents champion.
 Ten was murdered on 19 July 2018 in Almaty by carjackers.
+The 2025 Denis Ten Memorial Challenge took place from 1 to 4 October at the Halyk Arena in Almaty.

 The ISU Challenger Series was introduced in 2014.
 It is a series of international figure skating competitions sanctioned by the International Skating Union (ISU) and organized by ISU member nations.
 The objective was to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
 The 2025–26 Challenger Series consisted of eleven events, of which the Denis Ten Memorial Challenge was the seventh.

 Changes in preliminary assignments

-The International Skating Union published the initial list of entrants on 27 September 2025.
+The International Skating Union published the preliminary list of entrants on 27 September 2025.